KhaledAlmorse/Animal-Expert-Quiz/README.md

 - Password: 123456

-### Note: Alternatively, you can register a new account through the signup page.
+### OR: You can register a new account through the signup page.

 ## 👥 Our Team